frontierhq/azurerm-terraform-modules/modules/ai-services/README.md

 ## Known issues

-You may need to agree to a code of conduct befoe you can deploy this service.
-See this [Microsoft article](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/code-of-conduct) for more information
+You may need to agree to a code of conduct before you can deploy this service.
+See this [Microsoft article](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/code-of-conduct) for more information.

 ## Contributing